-In this paper I am going to touch upon the peculiarities of the development of websites for mobile phones (smartphones, iPhone / iPod Touch, PPC), which occupy a significant percent of the mobile web use.
-Mobile web use is constantly rising — more and more people use their mobile devices to get to the web.
+In this paper, I am going to touch upon the peculiarities of the development of websites for mobile phones (smartphones, iPhone / iPod Touch, PPC), which occupy a significant percentage of the mobile web use.
+Mobile web use is constantly rising: more and more people use their mobile devices to get to the web.
 It is unlikely that this trend will cease in the future for mobile devices are constantly getting better.
-Additionally, new kinds of portable devices appear — tablet PCs, eBooks, etc. — and internet becomes more and more mobile-friendly.
+Additionally, new kinds of portable devices appear: tablet PCs, eBooks, etc., and the internet becomes more and more mobile-friendly.

 A website development optimized for mobile devices has its peculiarities.
-As most of mobile devices have small screens, first thing you have to do is to adapt website to screen resolution, which in turn involves adaptation of content.
+As most mobile devices have small screens, the first thing you have to do is to adapt the website to screen resolution, which in turn involves the adaptation of content.
 In most cases, a mobile version of a website must contain the most up-to-date information.
-For example, a restaurant’s pricing policy, a theatre’s repertoire, movie theatre’s times, what weather is today, etc. Certainly, what is required is contact information — phone numbers, emails, postal addresses, so that users could quickly and easily get in touch with you.
+For example, a restaurant’s pricing policy, a theatre’s repertoire, movie theatre’s times, what weather is today, etc. Certainly, what is required is the contact information: phone numbers, emails, postal addresses, so that users could quickly and easily get in touch with you.

 Keep in mind that the mobile version of a website is but a small part of the full version of the website that gets users familiar with the most basic website functions.

-Rule of thumb in contemporary globalized world is to encode websites, including their mobile versions, in UTF-8.
+The rule of thumb in the contemporary globalized world is to encode websites, including their mobile versions, in UTF-8.
 This is a necessary condition to display characters of many world languages and special symbols properly.

-First thing to do is to find out what designer wants, spend several hours with him or her discussing how to display information and clear out complex and non-standard aspects of your design.
-Even when you will have all the drawn and approved pages in front of you, it does not mean that you can cut it and send to your developers.
+The first thing to do is to find out what the designer wants, spend several hours with him or her discussing how to display information and clear out complex and non-standard aspects of your design.
+Even when you will have all the drawn and approved pages in front of you, it does not mean that you can cut it and send it to your developers.

-First, the project needs to be structured to include such part as the header, the content and the footer.
+First, the project needs to be structured to include such parts as the header, the content, and the footer.
 The page you get this way will be a template for the whole project.
 It is not desired to change any key design features during page setup.
 This may result in a swarm of issues and resigns, which can be avoided thanks to the previous work.

 Try to cut as simple and rational as you can.
-The structural elements should be divided by layers.
+The structural elements should be divided into layers.
 It is crucial to avoid deep layer nesting.
 The simpler is the layout you design, the easier it will be for a mobile browser to process and load it.
-Main work should be done through CSS, while leaving mobile page code as light as possible.
+Main work should be done through CSS while leaving mobile page code as light as possible.